Titantek/ada-outlier-datastory/content.md

 <div class="chat">
   <div class="Marty">
         <div class="message">
           Hey Doc...
-What is actually the shortest path ?
+What is actually the shortest path?
         </div>
         <div class="icon"></div>
     </div>
     <div class="Doc_crazy">
       <div class="message">
-        Well Marty it's in the name !
+        Well Marty it's in the name!
 The most direct path from one point to another in a network is the shortest path.
 We should look at how direct the connections between articles are in 2024 and see where it gets us.
       </div>
       <div class="icon"></div>
   </div>